How to Use the Nano Speech Framework in Marketing to Engage, Persuade, and Convert Customers

 Why I Created the Nano Speech

-I created the Nano Speech because I once had a fear of public speaking and needed to overcome it without throwing myself in the deep end.
-This is a technique I now use with my public speaking coaching clients, marketing clients and in my 9-5 as a marketing leader.
-It is the tool that helps my clients scale from conversations to presentations quickly with confidence to help elevate their brand and communicate with impact.
+I built the Nano Speech because I once had a real fear of public speaking and needed a way past it without throwing myself in at the deep end.
+It is the same structure I have used with the speakers I have coached, with marketing clients, and in my day job as a marketing leader, to take people from everyday conversations to confident presentations fast, so they can elevate their brand and communicate with impact.

-Often marketers and business leaders struggle to communicate with impact, especially when public speaking.
-Long winded presentations, unclear messages, and disengaging talks often fail to deliver measurable results.
+Most marketers and business leaders struggle to communicate with impact, especially when speaking in front of a room.
+Long winded presentations, unclear messages and disengaging delivery rarely produce a measurable result.

-1. Clarity: Define you main points in one sentence.
-If you can’t deliver in one sentence, your audience won’t stand a chance.
-Everything else is backing that up with stories, data, and examples.
+1. Clarity: Define your main point in one sentence.
+If you cannot deliver it in one sentence, your audience has no chance of holding onto it.
+Everything else exists to back that one point up with stories, data and examples.

-2. Engagement: Capture attention from the very first sentence and maintain it throughout your communication.
-Avoid agendas and long lists that put people to sleep.
+2. Engagement: Win attention from the first sentence and keep it.
+Skip the agenda and the long lists that send a room to sleep.

-3. Action: End every interaction with a clear next step to move your audience towards their desired outcomes.
+3. Action: End every interaction with one clear next step that moves your audience towards the outcome they want.

 Using the Nano Speech in Marketing and Sales Presentations